-

 Executive Director

-Lydah’s passion for books and reading has guided her career.
-Prior to joining The Center for Fiction in 2023, she held leadership positions at Literary Arts in Portland, Oregon.
+Since joining The Center for Fiction as Executive Director in fall of 2023, Lydah has worked in close partnership with The Center’s staff, Board, and wider community to chart an impactful and sustainable future for the organization.
+Previously, she held leadership positions at Literary Arts in Portland, Oregon.
 During her decade-long tenure—first as Director of Development & Marketing before rising to Deputy Director—the organization became the fastest-growing literary nonprofit in the Pacific Northwest, with Lydah as a key driver of sustainable resource development to support an inclusive and bold vision for a thriving creative community.
 Prior to her time at Literary Arts, Lydah worked in sales roles for Penguin Young Readers Group, Simon & Schuster, and Random House.
-She is excited to be living in Brooklyn and ready to take on the challenge of raising her twin eight-year-old boys as city kids.
+Lydah lives in Brooklyn with her husband and twin nine-year-old sons.

 Leah Bronstein